ezrosent/frawk/info/performance.md

 ## Disclaimer

 One of frawk's goals is to be efficient.
-The abundance of such claims nonwithstanding, I've found it is very hard to precisely state the degree to which an entire _programming language implementation_ is or is not efficient.
+The abundance of such claims notwithstanding, I've found it is very hard to precisely state the degree to which an entire _programming language implementation_ is or is not efficient.
 I have no doubt that there are programs in frawk that are slower than equivalent programs in Rust or C, or even mawk or gawk.
 In some cases this will be due to